Dkramaro/CRO-Djinn/README.md

    - Click the extension icon in your toolbar
    - Click "Options" to open settings
    - Enter your OpenAI API key
-   - Choose your preferred model (GPT-4o Mini recommended for best cost/quality balance)
+   - Choose your preferred model (GPT-5.2 or Gemini 3 Pro recommended for best quality)
    - Click "Save Settings"

 ## Usage